 At Ian McConnell Vets we pride ourselves on the wide range of services and Pet Healthcare advice that we can offer.
 From Health checks and vaccinations to surgical procedures, x-rays and other complementary services.
 Take a look at the information below to find out more.

 A major role in preventative healthcare is to keep your pet free from external and internal parasites.
 These include fleas, ticks, mites and worms of various types.
-We can individually tailor a parasite prevention programme for your pet that will be easy to follow and administer by yourself.
-For more details on vaccinations, contact our veterinary or nursing team.
+We can individually tailor a parasite prevention program for your pet, using appropriate prescription products, that will be easy to follow and administer by yourself.
+For more details on parasite, contact our veterinary or nursing team.

 The practice offers a full dispensing service to registered clients and the surgery is open all day to collect medications.
 We would ask that 24 hours notice be given before collection so that the medication can be made up and checked.
 Some veterinary products (marked POM-V) cannot be dispensed unless the animal has been seen by a vet recently.
 We are also able to offer prescriptions for products to be dispensed elsewhere (there is a charge for this service) and registered clients can order repeat medications via our online form.